mitchdavenport88/hop_shop/README.md

 ### Strategy
 The aim is to create a user-friendly e-commerce store based around controlling a centrally owned dataset, which I will be building.
 As an e-commerce store the site will be based around the business logic of being able to browse and select items to buy then finally completing the transaction and taking a payment.

 Users should be able to view products in the store both individually and collectively.
-They should be shown in an appropriate and clear way manner, with any user having the ability to filter or search for items by using pre-determined filters or keywords.
+They should be shown in an appropriate and clear way, with any user having the ability to filter or search for items by using pre-determined filters or keywords.
 Items will be able to be added and removed from a shopping cart and then finally paid for.
 Any user should be able to complete a transaction easily on The Hop Shop but users will be encouraged to register in order to have access to their own profile where order history is stored and default delivery information can be saved.
-The ability to use a wishlist function will also only be given to registered users as well as the ability to post on The Hop Shops blog posts.
+The ability to use a wishlist function will also only be given to registered users as well as the ability to comment on The Hop Shops blog posts.
 In addition to this the store owner (admin) should be able to add, edit and remove both products and blog posts conveniently from the frontend.

 ### User Stories
 As a shopper I'd like to: